The University of Pennsylvania has instituted mitigation practices and policies in response to the global COVID-19 pandemic.

 Please note: In addition to behavioral and COVID-19 testing expectations, the Campus Compact requires all enrolled students to receive a flu shot this year.
 PSIP and many other insurers cover the flu shot for free.
 Students can receive a flu shot at Student Health or your primary care provider.

-The Penn Cares public-health response to COVID-19 for the Spring 2021 semester includes a comprehensive testing strategy.
+The Penn Cares public-health response to COVID-19 includes a comprehensive testing strategy.
 Developed in partnership with Penn Medicine, it uses three distinct channels.
 Gateway testing helps to minimize the likelihood that persons arriving on campus can transmit infection, and provides a statistical baseline for tracking positivity rates.
 The official Penn screening test program uses an FDA-approved protocol and state-certified labs on campus to analyze saliva samples collected noninvasively to monitor transmission rates in the Penn population.
 Symptomatic individuals, those testing positive in screening, and close contacts of positive cases are tested using nasal swabs.
 These results are used to isolate confirmed cases and perform contact tracing.

 Any Penn student who needs to schedule a one-time COVID-19 test can do so by following the instructions provided on the Wellness COVID-19 page.
 This includes students who believe they may have been exposed to or who are experiencing symptoms of COVID-19.